Exploring coherent elastic neutrino-nucleus scattering using reactor electron antineutrinos in the NEON experiment: NaI crystal detectors

-Current NEON crystals were installed inside inner acrylic box to avoid direct contact between the PMTs and the LS.
-This design results in an increased background owing to $^{222}$Rn in the volume of the inner acrylic box and reduced tagging efficiency for the events from PMTs' radioactive decays.
-Upgradation of the current NaI(Tl) encapsulation has been planned to immerse detector directly into the LS as similar with the COSINE-100 design~\cite{Adhikari:2017esn}.
-Figure~\ref{ref:newencap} present the upgraded encapsulation design for the NaI(Tl) crystals that encase the PMTs with air-tighten o-ring in the copper housing.
-Then, the NaI(Tl) detectors are to be directly immersed in the LS without the inner acrylic box and further reduction of background in the low-energy single-hit signal region is expected.
+Current NEON crystals are installed inside the inner acrylic box to avoid direct contact between the PMTs and LS.
+This design results in an increased background owing to $^{222}$Rn in the volume of the inner acrylic box and reduces tagging efficiency for the events from radioactive decay of the PMTs.
+An upgrade of the current NaI(Tl) encapsulation has been planned to immerse the detector directly into the LS, similar to the COSINE-100 design~\cite{Adhikari:2017esn}.
+Figure~\ref{ref:newencap} presents the upgraded encapsulation design for NaI(Tl) crystals that encase PMTs with air-tight O-rings in the copper housing.
+The NaI(Tl) detectors are directly immersed in the LS without the inner acrylic box, and further reduction of the background is expected.